thosgood/this-weeks-finds/markdown/201-250/week226.md

 Scott Aaronson, Aaron Bergman and an entity named tessel.
 I had written:

 > Chaitin has given a marvelous definition of a particular random
-> sequence of bits called Ω using the fact that no algorithm can decide
+> sequence of bits called \Omega using the fact that no algorithm can decide
 > which Turing machines halt... but this random sequence is
 > uncomputable, so you can't really "exhibit" it.